-- If you were widowed or married at least 10 years before divorcing, you can draw Social Security benefits based on your dead or former spouse’s earnings, if that’s more favorable than your own accumulated benefit.
-However, if you remarry before age 60 (50, if disabled) that option goes away.
+- If you were widowed or married at least 10 years before divorcing, you could draw Social Security benefits based on your dead or former spouse’s earnings, if that’s more favorable than your own accumulated benefit.
+However, if you remarry before age 60 (50, if disabled), that option goes away.
 See Social Security’s Survivors Benefits for details.

 - It’s important to note that prenups don’t supersede Medicaid rules.
-The government considers the combined income of both spouses when determining eligibility for receiving Medicaid benefits, including long-term nursing home care.
+The government considers both spouses’ combined income when determining eligibility for receiving Medicaid benefits, including long-term nursing home care.
 To learn more about your own state’s Medicaid program, follow the links HERE.